notknseed/url-scraper/README.md

 #### For 64-bit Windows:
 1. Download all files to a folder
 2. Right-click `installer_windows_64_bit.bat` → "Run as administrator"
+   this will install python (if not installed yet) and all the requirements
-3. Wait for installation to complete
+4. Wait for installation to complete
-4. Double-click `run_scraper.bat` to start scraping
+5. Double-click `run_scraper.bat` to start scraping

 #### For 32-bit Windows:
 1. Download all files to a folder
 2. Right-click `installer_windows_32_bit.bat` → "Run as administrator"
+   this will install python (if not installed yet) and all the requirements
-3. Wait for installation to complete
+4. Wait for installation to complete
-4. Double-click `run_scraper.bat` to start scraping
+5. Double-click `run_scraper.bat` to start scraping

 ### macOS